Xi meets Nepal Communist Party leader Prachanda; agree to advance inter-party ties

 Chinese President Xi Jinping on Sunday held talks with Nepal Communist Party's (NCP) co-chairman Pushpa Kamal Dahal Prachanda and the two leaders agreed to reinforce inter-party exchanges.
 Xi, who arrived here on Saturday on a two-day visit - the first by a Chinese leader in 23 years, praised Prachanda's contributions to the development of the China-Nepal relationship, China's state-run Xinhua news agency reported.

-Xi called Prachanda "good and old friend" of the Chinese people.
+Xi, also the General Secretary of the ruling Communist Party of China, described Prachanda as a "good" and an "old friend" of the Chinese people.
 "Last year, you, together with Nepali Prime Minister K P Sharma Oli, made a political decision by forming the Nepal Communist Party, which opened a new stage for Nepal's political stability and economic development," the president was quoted as saying by Xinhua.

 "China and Nepal are bound by mountains and rivers, and stay as close as lips and teeth," Xi said.
 He said China appreciates Nepal's long-term and firm support on issues concerning China's core interests, and is willing to continue to deepen all-round bilateral cooperation, and provide support and assistance for Nepal's development, so as to achieve greater development of the relationship.